METRO Magazine Logo

 Photo: Shelsi Lindquist

-"We looked at it for the maintenance building at C-TRAN, but with the location in the center of the campus and at a corner, it was decided to go concrete," Kiersey said.
+"We looked at it for the maintenance building at C-TRAN, but with the location in the center of the campus and at a corner, it was decided to go concrete," said Kiersey.

-On the sustainability front, mass timber can negate poor indoor air quality by helping with humidity regulation and can offer a lower carbon footprint just from efficient construction.
+On the sustainability front, mass timber can mitigate poor indoor air quality by regulating humidity and offer a lower carbon footprint through efficient construction.

 "Cities aiming for carbon-neutral transit systems increasingly consider mass timber a key element in their infrastructure upgrades.
-With C-TRAN switching to electric buses, this aligns with their sustainability goals," Kiersey said.
+With C-TRAN switching to electric buses, this aligns with their sustainability goals," said Kiersey.

 These factors combine to make timber a strong contender for transit infrastructure, balancing durability, sustainability, and user comfort.